yoctoalex/eap-lb-lab/README.rst

 `b)` Subscribe to Catalogs

 In order to access specific F5 Cloud Services, you need to subscribe to the corresponding service catalogs.
 The focus of this lab is on F5 Essential App Protect and DNS Load Balancer services, so you will need to subscribe to them.
-At the time of subscribing, you can take an advantage of a 15-day free trial offer to work with F5 Essential App Protect service -- no payment method required!
+At the time of the writing of this lab you can take advantage of a 15-day free trial offer to work with F5 Essential App Protect service -- no payment method required!

    `1.` Click on the **Your F5 Cloud** tab in the left navigation panel and you will see the available service catalogs, as well as services you have subscribed to, if any.
 For this lab you will need to subscribe to **DNS Load Balancer** and **Essential App Protect services**.